CURRICULUM VITAE

 11/2001 “Aging

-learning: Data and models,” ICOM-3: Third International Conference on Memory.
+classification learning: Data and models,” ICOM-3: Third International

-Computer Science, The University of Texas at Austin, Austin, TX.
+Intelligence, Department of Computer Science, The University of Texas at

 10/2000 “Inference